13 Things To Do in Berlin in 2022 (From Someone Who Just Visited)

 3. Do Berlin by Boat

 One of my favorite ways to explore a city is through a guided tour, and a boat adventure down the Spree River checks the box for this.
-These tours usually take about 1.5 hours and are full of facts and context around history and culture of the city.
+These tours usually take about 1.5 hours and are full of facts and context about history and culture of the city.

 DID YOU KNOW: There are unexploded bombs still being discovered today from WWII in the city and the river, so if you see a town block being shut down, this is why.
 Not even joking!